Fixed-Time Parameter Adaptation for Safe Control Synthesis: Conclusion

 \section{Conclusion}

-In this study on the merits of fixed-time adaptation for safe control under parametric model uncertainty, we presented a novel adaptation law that learns additive, parametric uncertainty associated with a class of nonlinear, control-affine dynamical systems within a fixed time without requiring that the regressor meet rank or persistence of excitation conditions.
-We used a result on fixed-time stability to show the robustness of the proposed law against a class of bounded disturbances.
-Then, we synthesized the adaptation law with a robust, adaptive CBF in a quadratic program-based control law, and provided an upper bound on the parameter estimation error as an explicit function of time.
-We then studied the performance of our method on a simple, 2D single integrator system in relation to several recent works from the literature and demonstrated that our contribution succeeds in navigating near unsafe regions of the state space where others fail.
-We further demonstrated the value of our approach on a safe trajectory-tracking problem using the quadrotor dynamical model in wind fields both known and unknown.
+In this study on the merits of fixed-time adaptation for safe control under parametric model uncertainty, an adaptation law was introduced to learn additive, parametric uncertainty associated with a class of nonlinear, control-affine systems within a fixed time without requiring rank or persistence of excitation conditions on the regressor.
+The robustness of the proposed law to a class of bounded disturbances was analyzed, and a robust, adaptive CBF-based control law was synthesized after deriving a time-varying bound on the disturbance estimation error.
+A comparative study on a 2D single integrator system was conducted, and it was shown that the proposed approach succeeds where others from the literature fail.
+The value of the approach was further demonstrated on a safe trajectory-tracking problem using a quadrotor dynamical model in wind fields both known and unknown.

-In the future, we intend to address the problem of safe control for parameter-affine systems in which the uncertain parameters are time-varying, as well as for systems with nonlinearly parameterized and non-parametric additive disturbances in the system dynamics.
+In the future, fixed-time adaptation for safe control of systems with nonlinearly parameterized and non-parametric additive disturbances to the system dynamics will be studied.

 \begin{ack} The authors would like to acknowledge the support of the National Science Foundation award number 1931982. \end{ack}